 The Construction Financial Management course teaches an all-important skill when it comes to construction and development.
-In this course, you'll learn how to control costs and monitor project cash flow.
+In this course, students will learn to control costs and monitor project cash flow.

-Course Outcome Description CO1 Outline various types of construction, estimating, pricing and management.
+Course Description Outcome CO1 Outline various types of construction, estimating, pricing and COI management.
 CO2 Identify building estimates and cost control methods.
 CO3 Analyze project cash flow and tenders in cost estimating.
 CO4 Describe the real estate finance and mathematics of money.
 CO5 Determine the financial plans for real estate projects.
 CO6 Apply risk in project and construction finance.